CunningBard/Yet-Another-Programming-Language/README.md

 # Yet-Another-Programming-Language
-A language that's written in rust
+A language that's written in rust, that temporarily compiles to python

 # Base
 ```